-class madminer.ml.EnsembleForge(estimators=None)
+class madminer.ml.Ensemble(estimators=None)

-Ensemble methods for likelihood ratio and score information.
+Ensemble methods for likelihood, likelihood ratio, and score estimation.

-Generally, EnsembleForge instances can be used very similarly to MLForge instances:
+Generally, Ensemble instances can be used very similarly to Estimator instances:

-- The initialization of EnsembleForge takes a list of (trained or untrained) MLForge instances. - The methods EnsembleForge.train_one() and EnsembleForge.train_all() train the estimators (this can also be done outside of EnsembleForge). - EnsembleForge.calculate_expectation() can be used to calculate the expectation of the estimation likelihood ratio or the expected estimated score over a validation sample.
+- The initialization of Ensemble takes a list of (trained or untrained) Estimator instances. - The methods Ensemble.train_one() and Ensemble.train_all() train the estimators (this can also be done outside of Ensemble). - Ensemble.calculate_expectation() can be used to calculate the expectation of the estimation likelihood ratio or the expected estimated score over a validation sample.
 Ideally (and assuming the correct sampling), these expectation values should be close to zero.
-Deviations from zero therefore point out that the estimator is probably inaccurate. - EnsembleForge.evaluate() and EnsembleForge.calculate_fisher_information() can then be used to calculate ensemble predictions.
-The user has the option to treat all estimators equally ('committee method') or to give those with expected score / ratio close to zero a higher weight. - EnsembleForge.save() and EnsembleForge.load() can store all estimators in one folder.
+Deviations from zero therefore point out that the estimator is probably inaccurate. - Ensemble.evaluate_log_likelihood(), Ensemble.evaluate_log_likelihood_ratio(), Ensemble.evaluate_score(), and Ensemble.calculate_fisher_information() can then be used to calculate ensemble predictions. - Ensemble.save() and Ensemble.load() can store all estimators in one folder.

-The individual estimators in the ensemble can be trained with different methods, but they have to be of the same type: either all estimators are single-parameterized likelihood ratio estimators, or all estimators are doubly-parameterized likelihood estimators, or all estimators are local score regressors.
+The individual estimators in the ensemble can be trained with different methods, but they have to be of the same type: either all estimators are ParameterizedRatioEstimator instances, or all estimators are DoubleParameterizedRatioEstimator instances, or all estimators are LikelihoodEstimator instances.

-estimators [None or int or list of (MLForge or str), optional] If int, sets the number of estimators that will be created as new MLForge instances.
+estimators [None or list of Estimator, optional] If int, sets the number of estimators that will be created as new MLForge instances.
 If list, sets the estimators directly, either from MLForge instances or filenames (that are then loaded with MLForge.load()).
 If None, the ensemble is initialized without estimators.
 Note that the estimators have to be consistent: either all of them are trained with a local score method ('sally' or 'sallino'); or all of them are trained with a single-parameterized method ('carl', 'rolr', 'rascal', 'scandal', 'alice', or 'alices'); or all of them are trained with a doubly parameterized method ('carl2', 'rolr2', 'rascal2', 'alice2', or 'alices2').
 Mixing estimators of different types within one of these three categories is supported, but mixing estimators from different categories is not and will raise a RuntimeException.
 Default value: None.